 The food system in Homer has changed in recent years due to a federal program that funded large metal-frame, plastic covered greenhouse-like structures called high tunnels.
 Working with the 200 or so high tunnel owners in Homer was another part of the Vista Volunteer program effort, Conyers said.
 She and Wagner held several meetings in the spring, trying to gauge interest in future collaboration between growers.
 Would growers use a cooperative storage and processing facility, for example, or work together to provide a more consistent source of produce for area markets, such as restaurants.
-Conyers spent a lot of time talking with local restaurants about their needs (basil!) and

-Convers spent a lot of time talking with local restaurants about their needs (basil!) and their concerns about buying local (consistency) and worked to convey that information to growers.
+Conyers spent a lot of time talking with local restaurants about their needs (basil!) and their concerns about buying local (consistency) and worked to convey that information to growers.